hugheylab/pmparser/cran-comments.md

 ## R CMD check results

-### Local check
+### Local
-`devtools::check()` result:

   0 errors ✓ | 0 warnings ✓ | 0 notes ✓

-### Online check
+### R-hub
-`devtools::check_rhub()` result:

-  > checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
-    'lastMiKTeXException'

-  0 errors ✓ | 0 warnings ✓ | 1 notes x
+  0 errors ✓ | 0 warnings ✓ | 0 notes ✓

-Notes:
-  - This note only occurs on the Windows Server rhub environment, and from what I have seen about these types of notes they do not occur when building and checking on CRAN.

-You can also see the results of R CMD check on Windows, Linux, and MacOS by going to the GitHub Actions run labeled `check-deploy` [here](https://github.com/hugheylab/pmparser/actions).

-## Downstream dependencies
-There are no downstream dependencies for pmparser.
+## Changes from current CRAN release

+A test was failing because PubMed updated the README.txt file that pmparser downloads and inserts as a one-row table in the database it creates, which meant the resulting table (called readme) was different than the expected table based on the previous README.txt.
+The solution was to update the test standards based on the new README.txt.